 - Requires commercial fishermen to obtain a permit from NOAA Fisheries and maintain logbooks documenting their catch.

-- Prohibits the use of longline gear from April 1 to May 31 in specific areas, and there are numerous measures to minimize impacts of longline gear on protected resources, including sea turtles, marine mammals, and seabirds.
+- Prohibits the use of longline gear from April 1 to May 31 in specific areas, and includes numerous measures to minimize impacts of longline gear on protected resources, including sea turtles, marine mammals, and seabirds.

 - Permitting, logbook, and monitoring requirements.